Coronavirus advice: rough sleeping

 - Don’t touch your eyes, nose or mouth if your hands are not clean.

-- Maintain at least 2 metres (6-and-a-half feet) distance between yourself and anyone who is coughing or sneezing.
+- Maintain at least 2 metres (6-and-a-half feet) distance between yourself and other people.

 - Avoid areas with large groups of people.
 Limit the time you spend in day centres, and make sure you’re a safe distance away from other people if you do go.